elnorrapaj1/laravel-custom-registration-and-login/README.md

 # Laravel 10 Custom Registration and Login

-Hi Viewers, In this example you can see the source code of Custom Registration and Login in Laravel 10
+This repository provides an example of a custom registration and login system implemented in Laravel 10.

 ## Getting Started